 When injuries are serious and severe, they usually result in high monetary payments.
-These payments can come from an insurance company or the person who caused the injuries.
-Because the amount is usually high, the person who has to pay for the injuries usually wants to make sure the injuries are real and as bad as the victim claims they are.
+These payments can come from either an insurance company or the person who caused the injuries.
+Because the amount is usually high, the person who has to pay for the injuries usually wants to make sure the injuries are real and as severe as the victim claims they are.
 For this reason, an evaluation from a doctor who isn't the victim's regular doctor may be required.
 In the personal injury claim context, this is known as an "independent medical examination."

-The Requirement to Mitigate Damages
+The Requirement To Mitigate Damages

 Even if your injuries occurred because of the intentional or negligent actions of another person, you still have a duty to minimize or mitigate your damages.
 Mitigating damages means that the injured party takes certain steps to reduce the effects and loss related to the injuries.
-If a plaintiff fails to mitigate his or her damages, a defendant can use that fact to reduce the amount of damages the defendant must pay to the plaintiff.
+If a plaintiff fails to mitigate damages, a defendant can use that fact to reduce the amount of damages the defendant must pay to the plaintiff.

-Hiring a Personal Injury Lawyer
+Speak With a Personal Injury Lawyer for Legal Advice

 Learn About Injury Damages